0xDBFB7/scientific_standards/standards.md

+The author believes that we have monumental problems looming at the horizon; it is fortunate that some part of these can be tackled by basic and advanced research, and our society has no shortage of monumental people bringing their efforts to bear.
+It would be a waste to be confused by trifles, or to even once repeat a mistake.

+Science itself is founded on continuous improvement; as .
+This idea of continuous improvement, of "descending the gradient".

 thus, in a sense, software development, like aviation, is a "solved problem"; we can define a "solved problem" not when something has been demonstrated once, but when a process exists that can regularly produce correct results.